hn4002/schwab-api-scripts/docs/README.md

 # Communication Updates

+**4/21**

+The WebSocket based streaming API has not been released to production at this time, we are planning on releasing the streamer API in the near future.
+Documentation for the streaming API will also be posted to the Developer Portal as it becomes available.

+Certain account types like Joint Tenant accounts, as well as any accounts that you are listed as an 'authorized user', are not currently supported by the Trader API, however; there is an overnight update scheduled to take place on 04/29/24 that should enable access to the API for a majority of these types of account, which should hopefully resolve this issue for you.
+However, please be sure to keep in mind that all dates mentioned are tentative and may still be subject to change.
+In this case it is unlikely that the update will be delayed, but there is always a possibility with these types of things.

 **4/2**

  You DO NOT need to add the market data if you have an Ready to Use app.